subbendumajumder/netscaler-nitro-api/docs/configuration/cluster/clusternode_binding/clusternode_binding.md

 #clusternode_binding

-Binding object showing the resources that can be bound to clusternode.
+Binding object which returns the resources bound to clusternode.

 ##Properties